neelsmith/MiseEnPage.jl/README.md

 Analyze the layout of manuscript pages edited following the conventions of the Homer Multitext project.

-Optimizing placement of *scholia*: interactive Pluto notebook:
+Interactive Pluto notebook: optimizing placement of *scholia* in the proximity hypothesis:

 ![demo gif](./mise-en-page.gif)

-Results of anlaysis, Venetus A, folio 195 *recto*:
+Results of anlaysis, Venetus A, folio 195 *recto*: theoretical `y`` position in proximity hypothesis versus actual `y` positions:

 ![page 195 recto](./195r.png)